Age of Apocalypse: Plot summary

 Jean Grey and Sabretooth return to Earth 616.
 Weapon X and his Black Legion attack the last human city where Weapon X slays both Magneto and Rogue, leaving Jean Grey and Sabretooth the last two X-Men alive.
 Jean telepathically nudges clones of the Scarlet Witch to recreate the Decimation and remove all mutants' powers across the globe.
 However, this was only successful within a radius of 12 feet, so Jean Grey and Sabretooth are both left de-powered.
 The human coalition distracts Weapon X with a bomb long enough for the group to escape as the city explodes behind them.
 Harper Simons joins with the human team, the X-Terminated.
 Others who work with the X-Terminated are Doctor Moreau and Bolivar Trask.

 Jean Grey absorbs the power of the Death Seed; thanks to her history with the Phoenix Force, though, Jean was strong enough to reject the power of the Death Seed and displaced it.
 After everything died down, Weapon Omega emerged from the rubble as Logan once again, his mind now clear of the corrupting force of the Death Seed.
 Unknown to him or Jean, however, the energies of the seed had in fact been contained by Bolivar Trask in a giant machine under the Nevada Desert.

 "X-Termination"

 In March 2013, the X-Treme X-Men, Age of Apocalypse, and Astonishing X-Men titles were part of the "X-Termination" crossover event, which focused on the AoA Nightcrawler's trip home.
 Age of Apocalypse #14, the final issue of the series, will be Part 3 of the event.

+Age of Apocalypse 30th Anniversary

+To mark the 30th anniversary of the legendary Age of Apocalypse, Marvel Comics launched a six-part event series that directly connects the dystopian freedom fighters of the alternative Earth-295 timeline with the mainstream Uncanny X-Men.